-Join Dan Gookin for an in-depth discussion in this video Manipulating strings, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Manipulating strings, part of Learning C.

 - A string is a funny thing.…It's not really a C language variable,…but it's used that way.…And, when it comes to manipulating strings in your code,…you have to be really careful due to their unusual nature.…This movie discusses working with strings.…I'll show you how to gather information about a string,…stick strings together, compare strings,…and find one string inside another.…These tasks represent the more popular…string manipulation functions in the C language.…A string is declared at line six.…